Tanveerrifu/OrangeHRM-WebAutomation-Using-Selenium-TestNG/README.md

 # WebAutomation-OrangeHRM-Selenium-TestNG
 ## Scenario
-1. Login to orange hrm demo site https://opensource-demo.orangehrmlive.com/
+1. Login to orange hrm
+https://opensource-demo.orangehrmlive.com/
 2. Create 2 new employees and save it to a JSON list
 3. Now go to PIM dashboard and search by 1st user name.
 Assert that the user is found.
 4. Now click on the user from the search table and update id by random userid